mvarrone/deep-learning-specialization/course_1-neural-networks-deep-learning/week2/01-logistic-regression-as-a-neural-network/README.md

 But for the purposes of our intuitive understanding, which I'll talk about nudging $a$ to the right by this small amount 0.001.
 Even if it's 0.001 isn't exactly tiny, tiny infinitesimal.

 Now, one property of the derivative is that, no matter where you take the slope of this function, it is equal to three, whether $a$ is equal to two or $a$ is equal to five.
 The slope of this function is equal to three, meaning that whatever is the value of $a$, if you increase it by 0.001, the value of $f(a)$ goes up by three times as much.
-So, this function has a safe slope everywhere.
+So this function has a safe slope everywhere.
 One way to see that is that, wherever you draw this little triangle, the height divided by the width always has a ratio of three to one.

 ### Summary